Kludron/kludron.github.io/_posts/security/hacking/2022-08-12-bitb-attacks.md

 ### How do you spot the difference?

-BITB attack browsers are not genuine browsers (like actual authentication pop-up windows are), they are simple html code that someone has built to try and look like a browser pop-up.
+BITB attack browsers are not genuine browsers (like actual authentication pop-up windows are), they are simple HTML code that someone has built to try and look like a browser pop-up.
 With this, they have certain limitations that a **genuine** browser doesn't have.

-> The usual tactic of hovering over the link to see the url at the bottom corner will not work as a verification method.
+> The usual tactic of hovering over the link to see the URL at the bottom corner will not work as a verification method.
 {: .prompt-warning}

 One of these limitations is that the fake browser can't be moved around outside